 Complete the wizard, and you’re done.

 When your PC boots, enter the password or insert the USB flash drive you provided.
-If you can’t give the password or USB drive, BitLocker won’t be able to decrypt your drive, and you won’t be able to boot into your Windows system and access your files.
+If you can’t give the password or USB drive, BitLocker won’t be able to encrypt your drive, and you won’t be able to boot into your Windows system and access your files.

 Note: It isn’t available on Windows 10 Home Edition.